lucasp44/YOURUSERNAME.github.io/README.md

 ![Jekyll Now Theme Screenshot](/images/jekyll-now-theme-screenshot.jpg "Jekyll Now Theme Screenshot")

-## Quick Start
+## Instructions

+### Step 0) You need a github account.

+See Mr. Smith if you don't have one.

 ### Step 1) Make a copy of this repo for yourself

-Fork this repo, then go to settings.
+Log in to github and fork this repo, then go to settings.
 In the name of the repo, change `YOURUSERNAME` to your actual github username.
 It's important that you keep the `.github.io` after your username.
 My github username is `andytilia` so my repo name would be `andytilia.github.io`.

 Your Jekyll blog will soon be viewable immediately at <https://YOURUSERNAME.github.io> .